Shops

 by Matt Haynes

 Although obviously the stupid machine couldn’t actually see her.
 Probably a good thing too: right now, she must look every one of her eighteen-plus-forty-odd years.
 Such an awful day.
 All the financial stuff… she’d just never taken an interest.
 Never had to.
 And now here was this… this computer telling her she couldn’t buy a small bottle of red wine without “approval”.
-She hadn’t known they made them so small, not till she’d seen the display.
-“O tempora o mores!” – she could just picture James rolling his eyes in mock despair. [read more...]
+She hadn’t known they made them so small, not till she’d seen the display. [read more…]